 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its standalone Ind AS financial statements.
-Refer Note 32 to the financialstatements.
+The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note No.29 to the financial statements.

 iii.
 According to the information and explanation given to us the Company is notrequired to transfer any amount to Investor Education and Protection Fund.

 For R Parikh and Associates Chartered Accountants FR No.: 107564W